 The family firm, established in 1946, became known internationally for its expertise in fine English, Russian, and Chinese furniture.
 Its clients included major museums such as the V&A, the Getty, and the Met in New York.

-His Knowledge was further shaped by advice from Philip Barker, an exceptional restorer, whose emphasis on 18th century cabinetry, fine wax finishing and conservation left a lasting impression.
+My knowledge was further shaped by advice from Philip Barker, an exceptional restorer, whose emphasis on 18th century cabinetry, fine wax finishing and conservation left a lasting impression.

 FAQs